core-wg/senml-spec/draft-jennings-core-senml.md

 Value
 : Value of the entry.
 Optional if a Sum value is present, otherwise required.
-Values are represented using three basic data types, Floating point numbers ("v" field for "Value"), Booleans ("vb" for "Boolean Value") and Strings ("vs" for "String Value").
+Values are represented using three basic data types, Floating point numbers ("v" field for "Value"), Booleans ("vb" for "Boolean Value"), Strings ("vs" for "String Value") and Data ("vd" for "Binary Data Value") .
   Exactly one of these three fields MUST appear.

 Sum: